Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 - Phosphorus (P): Substantial quantities are crucial for bone health, energy production, and DNA synthesis.

-- Magnesium (Mg): Present in notable amounts, involved in over 300 biochemical reactions, including muscle and nerve function, blood sugar control, and blood pressure regulation.
+- Magnesium (Mg): Present in notable amounts, involved in over 300 biochemical reactions, including muscle and nerve function, blood sugar optimization, and blood pressure optimization in the normal range.

 - Iron (Fe): A good source, essential for red blood cell formation and oxygen transport.